Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 The City Center

-Most of the good things that Valencia has to offer are in the walkable city center.
-Bordered by the Turia Gardens to the north and locked in by the Carrer de Xativa, this is where you will find most of the museums and plazas and restaurants and tourist attractions.
+Bordered by the Turia Gardens to the north and locked in by a long boulevard which actually has three names (Carrer de Colon, Carrer de Xativa, and Carrer de Guillem de Castro), this is where you will find most of the museums and plazas and restaurants and small, yet amazing things.
+It’s basically the circle-shaped area you can see in this Google Map.

 There is a ton of awesomeness scattered here and you will always have something new and beautiful to discover – and the photos above only manage to barely scratch the surface.